decretist/Dissertation/Conclusion/conclusion.markdown

 ------------------------------------------------------------------------

-The person later identified as Gratian performed two distinct roles in the evolution of the text of the first recension, as author and authority.
+The person later identified as Gratian performed two distinct roles in the evolution of the text of the first recension, as author and as authority.

 <!-- Gratian 0 as author -->